 - Medical-legal Consulting

 - Drug Safety and Pharmacovigilance

 - Clinical Informatics

 - Biotech Startups

 Are there others that you want to learn about?
-Leave a comment and we’ll do our best to write on topics that you’re interested in!
+Leave a comment and I’ll do my best to write on topics that you’re interested in!

 How to use this information about non-clinical jobs

 Like I alluded to above, these are overviews of expansive career areas.
 I wish they could include all the nitty gritty details that you need to make a career adjustment or pick your next dream job.
 But they can’t.
 So use them as a jumping-off point.
 Find something that interests you and use it to start a deeper exploration, pinpoint industry experts to meet, or look for your next freelancing gig.
 If the information you read leads to more questions than you started off with, definitely write me a question in the Make it Black and White section.